 The SQL INSTEAD OF DELETE trigger will fire before the execution starts.
 So, use this SQL INSTEAD OF DELETE trigger to store the values in another table before the delete option, or perform some operation, or deleting different tables, etc.

 For this SQL INSTEAD OF DELETE trigger demo, we use the below tables.
 Here, our task is to create an SQL Server INSTEAD OF DELETE TRIGGER on this Employee table.
 And by using this trigger, we want to restrict the delete operation

 Employee Table Audit also holds the same 14 records, along with the Server Instance name, Server name, and Insert Time (Audit Information).

 Instead Of DELETE Triggers in SQL Server Example

-Let me show you the newly created trigger by opening the Object explorer -> Go to the SQL Tutorial Database -> Go and expand the Employee Table -> and then expand the Triggers Folder
+Let me show you the newly created Instead Of DELETE Trigger by opening the Object explorer.
+Next, Go to the SQL Tutorial Database -> expand the Employee Table -> and then expand the Triggers Folder

-From the above screenshot you can see that, our trigger is triggered.
+From the above screenshot, you can see that our SQL Server Instead Of DELETE Triggers in is triggered.
 And, instead of deleting 4 records from the Employee table, it is deleting from the Employee Audit table.
-Please use the following SQL Query to check the inserted records in Employee table
+Please use the following SQL Query to check the inserted records in the Employee table

-Here, you can see that the trigger has deleted the matched records from Employee audit table
+Here, you can see that the SQL Server Instead Of DELETE Triggers deleted the matched records from the Employee audit table.